mkrueger/PPLEngine/README.md

 ## What works

 * Decompiler is pretty complete (report bugs!).
 I would say it's better than everything we had back in the 90'.
-* Compiler should be able to parse a PPS and print an executable AST - I didn't really shoot for a real compiler it's enough to be able to interpret .pps Files
+* Compiler should be able to parse a PPS and generate running PPE files
 * Runner should basically work but most pre defined functions are not implemented
+* Started to implement a LSP to provide syntax highlighting and tooltips

 For my purposes this project is "completed" - up to the point I'll decide to write my own PCBoard like BBS :).